 The Integrated Pest Management (IPM) approach is embraced by UF EH&S Pest Management.
 IPM, simply defined, is “common sense” techniques employed in a systematic fashion to prevent or minimize entry, introduction and survival of indoor and structural pests, which include insects, rodents and nuisance wildlife.

 The Radiation Control Office assists the University community by providing consultations, evaluations, and inspections which reduce or eliminate conditions which may lead to injury or loss of University resources.

 Environmental Health and Safety is charged with managing a number of Risk Management activities intended to mitigate the risk of loss to the university community through hazard identification, risk assessment, proper insurance coverage and proactive risk management activities.
-The range of responsibilities also includes coordination of the university occupation medicine program, the development of education support materials and is responsible for the university-wide disaster management programs.
+The range of responsibilities also includes coordination of the University Occupational Medicine Program and the development of education support materials.